rajprateek25/digital-design-and-fabrication/lab-7-3d-printing/README.md

 ---

 ### Finalising the Design
-Here is how the CAD model of the wall-mounted key-holder I imagined looked in Onshape
+Here's how the CAD model of the wall-mounted key-holder I imagined, finally looked in Onshape:

 <vidoe here>